discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 ```

 ::: tip
-On Windows, you may be able to use the `Win + .` keyboard shortcut to open up an emoji picker can be used for quick, easy access to all the unicode emojis available to you.
-Some of the emojis listed above may not be there, though (e.g the 0-9 emojis).
+On Windows, you may be able to use the `Win + .` or the `Win + ;` keyboard shortcut to open up an emoji picker.
+This can give you access to all Unicode emojis without having to go to websites like EmojiPedia or GetEmoji.
+Some of the emojis listed above may not appear in your Windows Emoji Picker. (e.g the 0-9 emojis).
 :::